mastering-jaz/mastering-jaz.github.io/pages/definitions.md

 -stands for Job Arranger Manager.

 ### JobNet
-- A flow chart like net of various icons
+- A flow chart like diagram created using various icons
-- Normally, many small independent jobs are created and finally all of those are combined to form a JobNet.
 - JobNet can also include other JobNets.

 ### Icons